apereo/cas/docs/cas-server-documentation/installation/Cassandra-ticket-registry.md

 There are four core configuration concerns with Cassandra:

 1. Keyspace
-2. Ticket cleaning
-3. Object serialization mechanism
+2. Object serialization mechanism
-4. Multi datacenter replication
+3. Multi datacenter replication

 ### Keyspace
 We suggest the following Keysapace definition: